000Puh4u – PLO Personal Blog

 Apart from these hands, I think the battle was lost in many many small pots where I could not really flop anything decent and villains never folded vs my c-bets.
 That is how accumulated to -7.5 BIs.
 There are no other big pots.

-- This discussion was modified 1 month ago by 000Puh4u.
+- This reply was modified 4 months, 2 weeks ago by 000Puh4u.

 MemberJanuary 30, 2021 at 1:21 pm